vrmaverick/Expense-Categorization/README.md

 ## Project Overview

 **Goal:** Given a text description of a financial transaction, assign it to a meaningful category.
+Building a **practical, accurate, and explainable** classifier suitable for a personal finance assistant or agentic AI system.

 **Key ideas:**